janpetzold/prince2-foundation-summary/README.md

 lifecycle for most important themes:

-- BC: created in SU, completed/baselined in IS, updated in SB, final update in Closing
+- BC: created in SU, completed/baselined in Initiation, updated in SB, final update in Closing
-- Plan: PPD in SU, plan created/baselined in IS, updated in SB, final update in Closing
+- Plan: PPD in SU, plan created/baselined in Initiation, updated in SB, final update in Closing

 ### Pre-project ###
 - before the actual project starts, contains Starting Up and Directing a project
-- first, create a project mandate document (trigger for the project, what is desired)
+- first, create a project mandate document (trigger for SU, what is desired)
 - verify that project is worthwhile (prevent poor projects from starting)
 - PB reviews the **Project Brief** and decides to initiate the project

-### Initiaton Stage ###
+### Initiation Stage ###
 - purpose: gives direction and scope of project, forms the "contract" between PB and PM
 - define product quality, project timeline, costs, risk analysis and commitment of resources
 - assemble PID, PID contains almost all project information to date (Project Plan, BC, Strategy documents, Risk Register, Team Plan)